mmegahed-ms/Typespec-poc/README.md

-# API design with AI and mocking with Azure API Management
+# API design with Typespec use Kiota for sdk genreation and mocking with Azure API Management

 ## Build Status